NZMSA/2016-Module-2/5. Typescript/readme.md

 var message: string = greeter.greet();
 ```

 Of course, one of the most fundamental patterns in class-based programming is being able to extend existing classes to create new ones using inheritance.
-In this example it is done by extends, we can also utilize inheritance by implemnting an interface.
+In this example it is done by extends, we can also utilize inheritance by implementing an interface.
 ```TypeScript
 class Animal {
     name: string;